Iran considered nuclear weapons during 1980s Iraq war, ex-president says

 But he has been targeted by conservatives after clashing publicly with Khamenei.
 In June, the hardline judiciary upheld a ten-year prison sentence against his son, a businessman, on corruption and security charges.

-Rafsanjani also said he had traveled to Pakistan to try to meet Abdul Qadeer Khan, the father of Pakistan's nuclear weapons program, who later helped North Korea to develop a bomb, but did not meet with him.
+Rafsanjani also said he had travelled to Pakistan to try to meet Abdul Qadeer Khan, the father of Pakistan's nuclear weapons programme, who later helped North Korea to develop a bomb, but did not meet with him.

-Khan was at the center of the world's biggest nuclear proliferation scandal in 2004, when he confessed to selling nuclear secrets to Iran, North Korea and Libya.
+Khan was at the centre of the world's biggest nuclear proliferation scandal in 2004, when he confessed to selling nuclear secrets to Iran, North Korea and Libya.

 (Reporting by Sam Wilkin; Editing by William Maclean and Robert Birsel, Larry King)